WTTV: As an independent station

 On October 30, 1957, WTTV became an independent station after losing the ABC affiliation to upstart WLWI (channel 13, now WTHR).
-In its early years as an independent, WTTV began running a test pattern at 2 p.m. until regular programming began at 4 p.m.
+In its early years as an independent, WTTV began running a test pattern at 2 p.m. until regular programming began at 4 pm.
 The station initially ran older movies and low-budget syndicated programs as well as some of its own locally produced programming.
-By the 1970s, WTTV began signing on by 6 a.m. and stayed on the air until at least 2 a.m.
-In addition to local programming, WTTV aired plenty of movies during the early afternoon hours and in prime time.
+By the 1970s, WTTV began signing on by 6 a.m. and stayed on the air until at least 2 am.
+In addition to local programming, WTTV aired plenty of movies during the early afternoon and in prime time.
 It also aired cartoons, which were mixed in with locally produced children's programs in the afternoons from 3 to 5 p.m. as well as off-network sitcoms in the evenings.

 As cable expanded in the Midwest during the 1970s, WTTV became a regional superstation.
 At its height, it was available on nearly every cable system in Indiana outside the Chicago metropolitan area, which contained Northwest Indiana.
-It was also carried in large portions of Ohio and Kentucky, including Cincinnati, Columbus, Dayton, Louisville and Lexington.
+It was also carried in large portions of Ohio and Kentucky, including Cincinnati, Columbus, Dayton, and Louisville.
 Due to the syndication exclusivity rule, it disappeared from most cable systems outside Indiana (except for the Kentucky side of the Evansville market) in the late 1980s.

-Sarkes Tarzian sold WTTV to Teleco for $26.5 million in September 1978 (while retaining the radio stations, which are still owned by Tarzian as of 2020); the station was then sold to the Tel-Am Corporation in March 1984.
+Sarkes Tarzian sold WTTV to Teleco for $26.5 million in September 1978 (while retaining the radio stations, which are still owned by Tarzian as of 2025); the station was then sold to the Tel-Am Corporation in March 1984.
 In December 1978, Broadcasting reported that NBC was considering either WTTV or WTHR as potential replacement affiliates for WRTV, which was in the process of switching from NBC to ABC.
 NBC ultimately reached an agreement to shift the affiliation to outgoing ABC affiliate WTHR, effective June 1, 1979.
-By the mid-1980s, WTTV began airing more cartoons and first-run syndicated talk shows during the daytime hours, as well as an increased number of recent off-network sitcoms during the evening.
+By the mid-1980s, WTTV began airing more cartoons and first-run syndicated talk shows during the daytime, as well as an increased number of recent off-network sitcoms during the evening.
 The station also began broadcasting 24 hours a day of programming by that time.
 Although it was one of the strongest independent stations in the country, WTTV opted against affiliating with the upstart Fox network in 1986—one of the few long-established independents to do so.
 This was mainly because most of the markets in its large cable footprint had enough stations to provide Fox affiliates of their own, making the prospect of being a multi-state Fox affiliate unattractive to channel 4.
-The Fox affiliation in the Indianapolis market instead went to eventual sister station WXIN (channel 59), which became a charter affiliate of the network when it launched on October 6 of that year.
+The Fox affiliation in the Indianapolis market instead went to eventual sister station WXIN (channel 59), which became a charter affiliate of the network when it launched on October 9 of that year.